-To pass the Master's Honours Programme, students must have met the following requirements:
+To pass the Master's Honours Programme, students must meet the following requirements:

-- 1. gaining a pass (V), an exemption (VR) or a mark of 6.0 or higher for every course in the Master's Honours Programme; - 2.
-The total duration of study of the Master's degree programme and the Master's Honours Programme does not exceed two and a half years, but allowing for any delays officially recognised in accordance with the Graduation Support Scheme (RAS) or TU Delft Profiling Fund Regulations.
+- gaining a pass (V), a mark with the meaning satisfactory or higher, or an exemption (VR) for every course in the Honours Programme; - 1b. gaining the minimum number of credits for the Honours Programme; - 1c. the total duration of study of the Master's degree programme and the Master's Honours Programme combined (from the date of enrolment on the degree programme to the date of the last examination or completion of the Master thesis project,) does not exceed two and a half years, but allowing for any delays officially recognised in accordance with the Graduation Support Scheme (RAS) or TU Delft Profiling Fund Regulations.
 In exceptional circumstances, the Board of Examiners can deviate from this time period in favour of the student.